-If you already have student insurance, it’s about time to start thinking about renewing it.
-It’s important to renew your insurance every year to make sure you’re still covered, especially if your situation has changed (you’ve moved from halls into private accommodation).
+If you already have student insurance, eventually you'll have to think about renewing it.
+It’s important to renew your insurance every year to make sure you’re still covered, especially if your situation has changed (you’ve moved from halls into private accommodation, for example).

 If you’re happy with the insurance you have, then renewing it should be simple.
 Endsleigh offers simple one-click renewals on their website if your policy is still active, and if your permanent home address is still the same it doesn’t matter if you’ve moved into a different house during term-time.
 You may also get a no-claims discount if you haven’t made a claim on your insurance this year.

 If, however, you’ve read through this article and decided that your current insurance policy isn’t quite right for you, check out our table of student insurers here and get a few quotes.
 You might decide that you don’t need as much contents cover as you thought last year, or if you’ve got a new mobile phone you might decide you want insurance that covers that, too.